TIBCOSoftware/snappydata/docs/configuring_cluster/configure_launch_cluster.md

 <a id="computeplan"></a>
 #### Estimating Computation Capacity
 TIBCO recommends to configure off-heap memory when using the Enterprise edition that is TIBCO ComputeDB.
-This option is not available in the community edition of SnappyData where all data must be managed in the JVM heap memory.
+This option is not available in the community edition of TIBCO ComputeDB where all data must be managed in the JVM heap memory.
 Even when off-heap is configured, you must also configure enough JVM heap memory for Spark temporary caching, computations, and buffering when the data is loaded.

 !!!Note
 	Only the columnar table data is managed in off-heap memory.
 Row tables are always in JVM heap.